leekai123/groupproject/README.md

 ********************************************
 # Login
-Through the login interface, each user can access the restaurant information management system by entering their username and password.
+Through the login interface, each user can access League of Legends(LOL) Champion database by entering their username and password.

 Each user has a userID and password;
 [